pluckyporcupine/raylibmosaic/README.md

 There are (poorly tested) raymath and rlgl bindings.

 I have also written (also poorly tested) bindings for raygui.
 If you would like to use raygui, you currently need to build raylib from source and modify the Makefile to include raygui.
-For convenience, I have included a pre-built raylib DLL that includes raygui.

 Alternatively, you could build your own raygui DLL and change `importdll raylib` on line 148 of raygui.m to `importdll raygui`.